NotMichaelChen/TDA/README.md

 # TDA
-Taiko Difficulty Analyzer - Difficulty Calculator for Taiko
+TDA stands for Taiko Difficulty Analyzer, and serves the purpose of calculating pp for a give .osu file.

+Currently on hold as the strain algorithm is not yet correctly implemented